tweag/ormolu/DESIGN.md

 ### Why not contribute to/fork HIndent or Brittany?

-* Forking or contributing to Brittany is not a good idea because this would require re-doing of all transformation logic, which is harder than writing pretty-printing code from scratch.
-Good documentation would help readability of the code somewhat, but then we would need to spend time either collaborating with the original author or investigating how everything works ourselves.

-  Of course with sufficient persistence we could succeed in fixing Brittany's bugs, but the point is that pretty-printing à la Hindent is more maintainable (IMO) and switching to that is equal to re-doing the project.

-  In the end, design of Ormolu is going to be simpler and will:

-  * make the project more maintainable
-  * bugs easier to fix
-  * more people will be able to contribute to our project (I couldn't figure out what is going on in Brittany, so I'd not be able to contribute, but I could contribute to Hindent because I understand how it works even though I spent equal amount of time looking at both)
+We want to simultaneously optimize three goals:

+1. simplicity of implementation,
+2. efficiency,
+3. predictable and readable output that doesn't overuse vertical spacing.

+Hindent optimizes for (1) and gives up on (2) and (3).
+Brittany gives up on (1) but goes a long way towards (3) and presumably does OK on (2).
+Ormolu goes for (1)-(3), by outsourcing the hard part of (3) to the user.
+Ormolu is less normative than Brittany, and less normative than Hindent, but arguably stills achieves consistent style.

-* Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become incompatible and there won't be much code to be re-used in that case.
+Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become incompatible and there won't be much code to be re-used in that case.
 It is also possible that we'll find a nicer way to write pretty-printer.

 ## Examples